Veteran leadership with broad industry experience committed to your success.

 Averaging 25 years of experience, our Executive Board and Independent Directors provide the expertise to help CSW Industrials and our portfolio companies achieve excellent business performance and financial results.

 Joseph B. Armes has served as the Company’s Chairman of the Board of Directors and Chief Executive Officer since September 2015.
-Mr. Armes also served as a member of the Board and President of the Company from November 2014 to September 2015.
 Prior to the Company’s spin-off from Capital Southwest Corporation, a capital provider to middle market companies, in September 2015, Mr. Armes served as the Chief Executive Officer and President of Capital Southwest Corporation from June 2013 to September 2015.
-He currently serves as Chairman of the Capital Southwest Corporation board of directors, a position he has held since January 2014.
+He served as Chairman of the Capital Southwest Corporation board of directors until August of 2017, a position he held since January 2014.
 Since December 2013, Mr. Armes has served as a board member and as audit committee chairman for RSP Permian, Inc., an independent oil and natural gas exploration and production company.
 From 2005 to 2010, Mr. Armes served as the Chief Operating Officer of Hicks Holdings LLC, a private investment firm.
 Prior to 2005, he served as Executive Vice President, Chief Financial Officer and General Counsel of Hicks Sports Group, LLC, an owner and manager of various professional sports teams.
 Rangers Equity Holdings GP LLC, a subsidiary of Hicks Sports Group LLC, had an involuntary bankruptcy petition filed against it in the U.S. Bankruptcy Court for the Northern District of Texas on May 28, 2010.
 He also previously served as Executive Vice President and General Counsel of Suiza Foods Corporation (now Dean Foods Company), a publicly traded food and beverage company, and as Vice President and General Counsel of The Morningstar Group, Inc., a publicly traded food and beverage company.

 Robert M. Swartz has served as a director since September 2015.
 Mr. Swartz serves as the lead independent director of the Company’s Board.
-He also serves as Chairman of the Nominating & Corporate Governance Committee and as a member of the Audit and the Compensation & Talent Development Committees.
-Mr. Swartz serves as the Executive Vice President of Integration for Southern Glazer’s, Inc., a privately held distributor of wines and spirits.
-From January 2011 to July 2016, Mr. Swartz has served as the Executive Vice President and Chief Operating Officer for Glazer's, Inc. Previously, Mr. Swartz was Managing Director and Partner of Hicks Equity Partners LLC, a privately held investment firm.
-Since 2011, Mr. Swartz has served on the board of directors of Arrow Environmental Services LLC.
+He also serves as Chairman of the Nominating & Corporate Governance Committee and as a member of the Audit Committee.
+From January 2011 until June 2016, Mr. Swartz served as the Executive Vice President and Chief Operating Officer for Glazer’s, Inc., a privately held distributor of wines and spirits, until Glazer's combination with Southern Wine and Spirits.
+From July 2016 through December 2016, Mr. Swartz oversaw the integration of the combined company, Southern Glazer's Wine and Spirits of America.
+Since January 2017, Mr. Swartz has served as a member of the board of managers of Glazer's Beer & Beverage, LLC.
+Previously, Mr. Swartz was Managing Director and Partner of Hicks Equity Partners LLC, a privately held investment firm.
+Since 2011, Mr. Swartz has served on the board of directors of Environmental Pest Services LLC.
 From September 2009 to March 2015, Mr. Swartz served on the board of directors of Resolute Energy Corporation, and from 2011 through 2015, served on the board of directors of Ocular LCD, Inc. Mr. Swartz also served in various executive positions at Centex Corporation from 1999 to 2007.